Diary of Lindsay Robert Turner, 1917-1918 (Vol. 2) - Part 10

 had been taken during the night

-so who ever perpetrated the dash act
+so who ever perpetrated the Rash act

-scooped the pool both a very [?]
+scooped the pool with a vengeance

-naturally we didn't feel very tempted
+Naturally we didn't feel very tempted

 to work during the day tho' we had